 Joining the 500-goal club places Kane in direct comparison with every great scorer in NHL history.
 The list includes Wayne Gretzky’s impossible 894 goals, Gordie Howe’s 801, and Brett Hull’s 741.
 It includes active stars like Alex Ovechkin, who leads all current players with 915 goals and continues chasing Gretzky’s record.
 It includes Sidney Crosby (649), Steven Stamkos (600), Evgeni Malkin (523), and John Tavares (509), making Kane the sixth active player to reach the milestone.

 The company Kane now keeps reflects both his longevity and his sustained excellence.
 Many players possess the skill to score 30 or 40 goals in a single season.
 Far fewer can maintain that production across enough years to accumulate 500.
 Injuries, declining speed, changing roles, and the simple erosion of physical capabilities prevent most scorers from ever approaching such totals.
-Kane has scored at least 27 goals in 11 different seasons, with a career high of 47 during the 2015-16 campaign when he won the Hart Trophy as league MVP.
+Kane has scored at least 27 goals in 11 different seasons, per Hockey Reference, with a career high of 47 during the 2015-16 campaign when he won the Hart Trophy as league MVP.

 The hip surgery that nearly ended Kane’s career makes his 500th goal even more remarkable.
 He missed significant time and returned as a demonstrably different player, unable to accelerate past defenders or recover from physical contact the way he once could.
 Rather than accept diminished status, Kane reinvented aspects of his game to remain effective.
 His positioning has become more precise, compensating for lost speed with anticipation that puts him in scoring positions before defenders realize the danger.
 His shot selection has improved, choosing high-percentage opportunities rather than forcing shots that require quickness he no longer possesses.
+ESPN’s Greg Wyshynski has described Kane’s post-surgery adaptation as one of the most impressive late-career reinventions in recent NHL history.